SilkRoadModerator/Android-Sanitization/README.md

     Reenable a package for primary user: adb shell pm enable com.google.android.youtube

+If you remove the default gallery using the below commands you can install a new gallery application from Legion OS.

+    Extract and Install Example: adb shell pm path com.android.gallery3d adb pull /product/app/Gallery2/Gallery2.apk adb install --user 0 Gallery2.apk

-Secondary Profiles
+Secondary Profiles:

 Android now has a built-in feature that allows you to set up multiple user accounts, which means you can set up a secondary user profile that shares absolutely no data with your own.
 It's a great way to maintain your privacy.

-If you remove the default gallery using the below commands you can install a new gallery application from Legion OS.

-    Extract and Install Example: adb shell pm path com.android.gallery3d adb pull /product/app/Gallery2/Gallery2.apk adb install --user 0 Gallery2.apk

 It is for a secondary profile.